Dhaval-sojitra147/VisionTalks/README.md

 ## Getting Started

-To start using Vision-Talks, you need to:
+To start using VisionTalks, you need to:

 1. Clone the repository:
    ```bash